Innovating the study of REP

 Best Practices for Advancing Racial Justice via Social Media: A Partnership between UC San Diego Political Scientists and San Diego Grassroots Organizations.

 In the wake of police violence against Black Americans and mounting pressure from a global pandemic, grassroots organizations have heavily relied on social media to mobilize and inform members and allies in the fight against anti-Black racism.
 Using CrowdTangle, a novel and exclusive source of Facebook data, our research team of political science faculty and graduate students partner with local organizations to provide data-driven research on their social media messaging techniques.
 The primary goal of this project is to cultivate community-centered partnerships with local grassroots organizations in the advancement of racial justice through effective social media strategy.
+The work from this project was published in Politics, Groups and Identities.

 #2